 Try it out and tell us what you think in the comments!

 13. La Tee Da Fundraising

-La Tee Da offers their range of products up as fundraising tools.
+La Tee Da offers its range of products as fundraising tools.
 Do you want to buy a Mulberry candle as a regular shopper?
 Strangely you can do it here.
 The marketing is and even the name is focused on fundraising but I’m having a hard time seeing how it works, what discounts are available to nonprofits

-The marketing and even the name is focused on fundraising but I had a hard time seeing how it works, and how or if nonprofits receive any special benefits from La Tee Da.
+The marketing and even the name are focused on fundraising but I had a hard time seeing how it works, and how or if nonprofits receive any special benefits from La Tee Da.
 They send out brochures of their products and the idea is to hand out the brochures to everyone at the fundraising event and this would generate sales for the fundraiser.